 Net Sales.
 We derive a majority of our sales (net of sales returns and allowances) from three reportable segments: Display Solutions, Power Solutions and Semiconductor Manufacturing Services.
 Our product inventory is primarily located in Korea and is available for drop shipment globally.
 Outside of Korea, we maintain limited product inventory, and our sales representatives generally relay orders to our factories in Korea for fulfillment.
 We have strategically located our sales and technical support offices near concentrations of major customers.
-Our sales offices are located in Hong Kong, Japan, Korea, Taiwan, China, the United Kingdom and the United States.
+Our sales offices are located in Hong Kong, Japan, Korea, Taiwan.

+China, the United Kingdom and the United States.
 Our network of authorized agents and distributors consists of agents in the United States and Europe and distributors and agents in the Asia Pacific region.
 Our net sales from All other consist principally of rental income and, for 2007 and to a limited extent in 2008, semiconductor processing services for one customer where we completed a limited number of process steps, rather than the entire production process, which we refer to as unit processing.

 We recognize revenue when risk and reward of ownership passes to the customer either upon shipment, upon product delivery at the customer's location or upon customer acceptance, depending on the terms of the arrangement.
-For the six months ended June 30, 2010 and the combined twelve-month period ended December 31, 2009, we sold products to over 335 and 185 customers, respectively, and our net sales to our ten largest customers represented 64% and 69% of our net sales for the six months ended June 30, 2010 and the combined twelve-month period ended December 31, 2009, respectively.
-The increase in number of customers is due to the continuing growth of our Power Solutions business.
+For the three months ended March 31, 2010 and the combined twelve-month period ended December 31, 2009, we sold products to over 210 and 185 customers, respectively, and our net sales to our ten largest customers represented 64% and 69% of our net sales for the three months ended March 31, 2010 and the combined twelve-month period ended December 31, 2009, respectively.
 We have a combined production capacity of over 131,000 eight-inch equivalent semiconductor wafers per month.
 We believe our large-scale, cost-effective fabrication facilities enable us to rapidly adjust our production levels to meet shifts in demand by our end customers.

 Gross Profit.
 Our overall gross profit generally fluctuates as a result of changes in overall sales volumes and in the average selling prices of our products and services.
 Other factors that influence our gross profit include changes in product mix, the introduction of new products and services and subsequent generations of existing products and services, shifts in the utilization of our manufacturing facilities and the yields achieved by our manufacturing operations, changes in material, labor and other manufacturing costs and variation in depreciation expense.
 Gross profit varies by our operating segments.
+For both the three months ended March 31, 2010 and the combined twelve-month period ended December 31, 2009, our Semiconductor Manufacturing Services segment utilized approximately 60% of our manufacturing capacity.